emmetbworking/emmetbworking/README.md

 I am soon to be graduating with a HDip in Software Development from Atlantic Technological University, (ATU).
 My skills include JavaScript, TypeScript, CSS, HTML5, Angular and knowledge of database systems such as SQL.

-Currently studying advanced JavaScript and React via Scrimba's online courses.
+Currently studying React via Scrimba's online courses.
 I will upload projects here as I work through the course.

 I am also a visual artist with a BA(Hons) in Fine Art from Crawford, (MTU), 2016.